ogurcan/blockchain/ethereum/doc/Creating, Deploying and Using a Contract.md

 ## Introduction

-In this example, we will create, deploy and use contracts.
-Ethereum contracts are account holding objects on the ethereum blockchain.
-They contain code functions and can interact with other contracts, make decisions, store data, and send ether to others.
+In this example, we will create, deploy and use a simple `HelloWorld` contract.
-Contracts are defined by their creators, but their execution, and by extension the services they offer, is provided by the ethereum network itself.
-They will exist and be executable as long as the whole network exists, and will only disappear if they were programmed to self destruct.

-## Contract 1: Hello World!
+## Contract: Hello World!

 In this section, we will build a `Hello World!` contract on the ethereum command line.